How to Bleed Honda Rancher 350 Brakes

 Brake fluid is hygroscopic, which means it attracts water molecules.
-When water builds up in the braking system, it needs to be bled out.
+When water builds up in the braking system of a Honda ATV, it needs to be bled out.

-Water in your braking system leads to damaged seals and corrosion, so removing the water-contaminated brake fluid calls for a brake bleed.
+Water in the braking system leads to damaged seals and corrosion, so removing the water-contaminated brake fluid calls for a brake bleed.
+A Honda Rancher's brakes should be bled at least once a year, or every time the brake shoes are replaced.
+Watch the video above and follow the steps below to bleed the brakes on a Honda Rancher 350

-Tools and Parts Needed - Honda TRX350 Brake Bleed
+Tools and Supplies - Honda TRX350 Brake Bleed

 - 8mm wrench